vekovius/Text-to-LLM-CSC4330/README.md

 ## Contributing

-This is a group project for CSC4330.
 To contribute:

 1. Create a feature branch
 2. Make your changes
 3. Test thoroughly
-4. Create a pull request
+4. Create a pull request and send me a message in the discord

 ## License

-Educational project for LSU CSC4330 Software Systems Design

-## Support

-For issues and questions, please use the GitHub Issues page or contact the development team.
+None

 ---